Skip to main content

 Percentage Increase / Decrease Calculator

 This free percentage increase and decrease calculator helps you measure how much a value has grown or dropped compared to its original amount.
 It is ideal for prices, salaries, statistics, finance, business growth, and everyday comparisons.
+Whether you are analyzing monthly expenses, tracking investment performance, or simply curious about a change, this tool gives you an immediate, clear answer.

 Result will appear here.